nichgalva/helpdesk-ticket-lab/README.md

 # Help Desk Ticket Lab (Active Directory)

 ## 📌 Overview
-This project simulates real-world IT help desk scenarios using an Active Directory home lab environment.
+> Hands-on help desk ticket simulation demonstrating real-world troubleshooting using Active Directory and Windows environments.
-It focuses on troubleshooting common user issues including authentication failures, network problems, access control, and account lockouts.

 Each scenario is structured as a help desk ticket with:
 - Issue